Akufo-Addo performed poorly in his first term due to failure of his ministers – KNUST lecturer

 “The men and the boys have tried but I think that they did not do very well.
 You can see that they did not do well at all, that is why they have seen the kind of results they have seen.

-“They should not tickle themselves, the performance of Nana Addo Dankwa Akufo-Addo in the first term was quite abysmally because the expectation of the people were not met.”
+“They should not tickle themselves, the performance of Nana Addo Dankwa Akufo-Addo in the first term was quite abysmally because the expectation of the people was not met.”

 He further asked the President to go beyond family and friends in the appointment.

-“Secondly, it is important that he goes beyond friends, family, cronies and bootlickers and begin to look at individuals who have capacity and have spoken the truth in the private.”
+“Secondly, it is important that he goes beyond friends, family, cronies, and bootlickers and begins to look at individuals who have the capacity and have spoken the truth in the private.”